 Google is the most popular review platform when it comes to rating small businesses, and attracts a lot more posts than even its closest rival, Facebook.
 So, let your customers know you would appreciate a review and always respond to them in a timely manner — either to thank them for their kind words or remedy any problems they might have.

 If you’re a local business owner, it’s vital that you take steps to improve your local SEO, as it’ll give you the best chance of showing up in Google’s SERPs when someone in your area searches for your products or services.
-If this is something you would like some help with, you might be interested in our organic search service.
-Get in touch today to discuss what we can do for you.
+If you would like an SEO agency to help with this, get in touch to discuss what we can do for you.